 The sides of the Lexus IS are actually quite vertical and flat, apart from a noticeable upwards sweep just before the rear wheel arch, to emphasise an impression of speed.

-At the back, the boot of the 4-door saloon is conventionally vertical.
+At the back, the boot of the four-door saloon is conventionally vertical.
 A neat touch is the way the ends of the tail lights merge into the seam between the bumper and rear wing.

 One glance and you know you’re looking at a Lexus.